• Home

 $ sudo smbd –version

-We hope this post would help you know the summary, a few technical details, and finally, how to fix the 4 high-severity vulnerabilities in Samba.
+We hope this post helps you know the summary, a few technical details, and finally, how to fix the 4 high-severity vulnerabilities in Samba.
 Thanks for reading this threat post.
 Please share this post and help to secure the digital world.
 Visit our social media page in FacebookLinkedInTwitterTelegramTumblrMedium & Instagram, and subscribe to receive updates like this.

 Arun KL

-Arun KL is a cybersecurity professional with 15+ years of experience spanning IT infrastructure, cloud security, vulnerability management, Penetration Testing, security operations, and incident response.
+Arun KL is a cybersecurity professional with 15+ years of experience in IT infrastructure, cloud security, vulnerability management, Penetration Testing, security operations, and incident response.
 He is adept at designing and implementing robust security solutions to safeguard systems and data.
 Arun holds multiple industry certifications including CCNA, CCNA Security, RHCE, CEH, and AWS Security.

 Learn Something New with Free Email subscription